KeithSloan/FreeCAD_Python_GDML/README.md

 ## Exporter

-Current version converts all FreeCAD objects containing shapes to a mesh and then to a GDML Tessellated Solid.
+Current version checks all FreeCAD objects shapes to see if planar, if yes converts to Tessellated Solid with 3 or 4 vertex as appropriate.
+If not creates a mesh and then a Tessellated solid with 3 vertex.

 ## Future Development Road Map

 * Implement Booleans operations